 The local area

 Despite the smaller size of Aldeburgh, there are an abundance of places to explore and things to do within the town and surrounding countryside.
 Nestled along the Suffolk Coast, Aldeburgh occupies an incredible spot within this Area Of Outstanding Natural Beauty.
-Filled with Balamory-themed buildings, antique book shops and boutique clothes shops line the colourful streets with The Cross Keys conveniently placed at the heart.
+Filled with Balamory-themed buildings; antique, book shops and clothing boutiques line the colourful streets of Aldeburgh with The Cross Keys conveniently placed at the heart.

-No private car parking is available, however there is a public car park less than 30 steps away.
+- No private car park available, the closest public car parking facilities however, are less than 30 steps away.

-Extra beds are available in the rooms for children under 16 years of age.
+- Extra beds are available for children under 16 years of age.

 Submit your review